nf-core/airrflow/docs/usage/bulk_tutorial.md

 ```

 > [!NOTE]
 > The '-r' flag in the command specifies which nf-core/airrflow release to run.
-We recommend always [checking](https://nf-co.re/airrflow/releases_stats/) and using the latest release.
+We recommend always [checking and using the latest release](https://nf-co.re/airrflow/releases_stats/) .

 > [!NOTE]
 > Because Codespaces provides limited CPU and RAM resources, the test run may take 20-25 minutes.
 The process will be faster on systems with greater CPU and RAM capacity.